Gauranshgoel123/Python-and-MySQL-practicals/README.md

 # Python and MySQL practicals
-This has all of my python and mysql practicals
+This has all of my python and mysql practicals from high school